Tyluur/void-client/README.md

 - `./gradlew shadowJar`: Builds the executable fat JAR.
 - `./gradlew bundleApp`: Bundles the client with a local 32-bit JRE.
-- `context-txt.py`: TODO: Document purpose of this script.

-## Environment Variables

-- TODO: Document any environment variables used by the client or build process.

-## Tests

-- TODO: Automated tests are not currently implemented.

 ## License